Peer Support Services

 - Vocational assistance for persons served seeking education and/or training opportunities in finding a job, achieving successful employment activities, and developing self employment opportunities.

-- Housing assistance that provides support for locating and acquiring appropriate housing to achieve independent living; finding and choosing roommates; utilizing short-term, interim or onetime-only financial assistance in order to transition from restrictive settings into independent integrated living arrangements; making applications for Section 8 Housing vouchers; managing costs or room and board utilizing an individual budget; purchasing a home; etc.
+- Housing assistance that provides support for locating and acquiring appropriate housing to achieve independent living; finding and choosing roommates; utilizing short-term, interim or one time-only financial assistance in order to transition from restrictive settings into independent integrated living arrangements; making applications for Section 8 Housing vouchers; managing costs or room and board utilizing an individual budget; purchasing a home; etc.

 - Services and supports planning, and utilization assistance that provides assistance and partnership in:

-- The person-centered planning process including ongoing adjustment mechanisms to the recovery plan.
+- The person-centered planning process

 - Developing and applying arrangements that support self-determination